NBA Trade Rumors: Latest Buzz on Deals for Kawhi Leonard, Kevin Love, More

 The next move is up to the Los Angeles Lakers.

-They certainly made a huge splash when superstar LeBron James agreed to join them as a free agent over the weekend and Rajon Rondo did the same thing Monday, but the Golden State Warriors made their own countermove when DeMarcus "Boogie" Cousins agreed to a deal for the upcoming season.
+They certainly made a huge splash when superstar LeBron James agreed to join them as a free agent over the weekend and Rajon Rondo did the same thing Monday, per ESPN's Adrian Wojnarowski, but the Golden State Warriors made their own countermove when DeMarcus "Boogie" Cousins agreed to a deal for the upcoming season.

-Cousins gave the Warriors a bargain, giving his approval to a one-year, $5.3-million deal.
+Cousins gave the Warriors a bargain, giving his approval to a one-year, $5.3-million deal, per Tim Reynolds of the Associated Press.

 The Lakers can add to their offseason moves by trading for Kawhi Leonard of the San Antonio Spurs.
-He wants to become a Laker, according to a tweet from ESPN insider Adrian Wojnarowski.
+He wants to become a Laker, according to Wojnarowski.

 The combination of Leonard and James would give the Lakers an impressive combination at the forward position, but what would it take to pry Leonard away from the Spurs?
 San Antonio knows it has one of the best assets in the league when healthy, and the Spurs want to get proper value in return for this two-time, NBA first-team all-star.